gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 get clipped.
 Set `zFar` to 24 and you'll see the back of the cubes get clipped.

 There's just one problem left.
 This matrix assumes there's a viewer at 0,0,0 and it assumes it's looking in the negative Z direction and that positive Y is up.
 Our matrices up to this point have done things in a different way.

-To make this work we need to put our objects in front of the view.
+To make it appear we need to move it inside the frustum.

-We could do that by moving our F.  We were drawing at (45, 150, 0).
-Let's move it to (-150, 0, -360)
+We can do that by moving our F. We were drawing at (45, 150, 0).
+Let's move it to (-150, 0, -360) and let's set the rotation to something that makes it appear right side up.

 Now, to use it we just need to replace our old call to `m4.projection` with a call to `m4.perspective`